Mohammedvaraliya/Data-Structures-and-Algorithms/Stack/README.md

     declare an empty string variable

-    Now, pop() one by one and add it to an empty string variable
+    Now, pop() characters one by one and add it to an empty string variable

     return empty string variable